-N Korea 'helping Syria chemical weapons'
+N Korea 'helps Syria make chemical weapons'

-N Korea 'providing materials to Syria chemical weapons factories'
+N Korea 'providing materials for Syria chemical weapons'

-North Korea has been sending equipment to Syria that could be used in chemical weapons manufacturing, US media report, citing findings by UN experts.
+North Korea has been sending equipment to Syria that could be used to make chemical weapons, a UN report says.

+Some 40 previously unreported shipments were made between 2012 and 2017, the report found.
+Materials included acid-resistant tiles, valves and pipes.

-An as-yet-unreleased UN report also says Pyongyang's missile specialists have been seen at Syrian weapon-making facilities, the New York Times says.
+The leaked report says North Korean missile specialists have been seen at Syrian weapon-making centres.

-The allegations come after new reports of chlorine gas being used by Syrian forces, which the government denies.
+The allegations follow new reports of chlorine being used by Syrian forces, which the government denies.

+Meanwhile, for a second day, a "pause" in fighting has failed to hold in the Eastern Ghouta region outside Damascus.

+The daily five-hour pause was meant to allow aid to enter and civilians to leave the rebel-held area through a humanitarian corridor.

 North Korea is under international sanctions over its nuclear programme.

+But a confidential report, compiled by a UN Panel of Experts which assesses North Korea's compliance with UN resolutions, found evidence of illicit supplies sent to Syria.

-The supplies reported to have been illicitly sent to Syria by North Korea included high-heat, acid-resistant tiles, corrosion-resistant valves and thermometers.
-The tiles are said to be used to construct facilities where chemical weapons are produced.
+The report, which has been seen by the BBC, details the "innovative evasion techniques" used by North Korea to send items such as high-heat, acid-resistant tiles, corrosion-resistant valves and thermometers.

-Five shipments were sent to Syria via a Chinese trading firm during late 2016 and early 2017, the Wall Street Journal says.
-They are allegedly part of dozens of shipments over several years.

-The Scientific Studies and Research Center (SSRC) - a Syrian government agency - is said to have paid North Korea via a number of front companies, the newspaper reports.
+The Scientific Studies and Research Center (SSRC) - a Syrian government agency - is alleged to have paid North Korea for the equipment via a number of front companies.

-The report - also seen by the Washington Post - was compiled by the UN Panel of Experts, which assesses North Korea's compliance with UN resolutions.

-In a September 2017 report, which is publicly available, the group said it was "investigating reported prohibited chemical, ballistic missile and conventional arms cooperation" between Syria and North Korea.
+The SSRC is promoted by the Syrian government as a civilian research institute but a Western intelligence agency told the BBC last year that chemical weapons were being manufactured at three SSRC sites - Masyaf, in Hama province, and at Dummar and Barzeh, both just outside Damascus.

+Barzeh was named in the UN report as one of the chemical weapons and missile facilities North Korean technicians had been seen operating at.

 UN spokesman Stéphane Dujarric did not say whether the leaked report would be published, but told the New York Times: "I think the overarching message is that all member states have a duty and responsibility to abide by the sanctions that are in place."

-The Syrian government is reported to have told the UN panel that the only North Koreans present in Syria are sports coaches and athletes.

-Syria signed up to the Chemical Weapons Convention and agreed to have its declared chemical weapons stock destroyed in 2013 after a sarin gas attack killed hundreds of people in Ghouta.
+Syria signed up to the Chemical Weapons Convention and agreed to have its declared chemical weapons stock destroyed in 2013 after a Sarin nerve agent attack killed hundreds of people in rebel-held suburbs of Damascus.

 It has been accused of repeatedly using banned chemical weapons in the civil war since then.

-The Organisation for the Prohibition of Chemical Weapons (OPCW) concluded that sarin nerve gas was used in Khan Sheikhoun, in Idlib province, last April in an incident that killed more than 80 people.
-UN investigators said the Syrian air force was to blame.
+The Organisation for the Prohibition of Chemical Weapons (OPCW) concluded that Sarin was used in Khan Sheikhoun, a rebel-held town in Idlib province, last April in an incident that killed more than 80 people.
+OPCW and UN investigators are confident the Syrian air force was to blame.

-The US carried out missile strikes on a Syrian air base in response but President Bashar al-Assad maintained the incident was faked.

-Suspected chlorine gas attacks have been recently reported in Syria, including on Sunday in the Eastern Ghouta, a besieged rebel-held enclave near the capital Damascus.
+Suspected chlorine attacks have been recently reported in Syria, including on Sunday in the Eastern Ghouta.

-The OPCW is investigating those attacks, Reuters news agency reports, citing diplomatic sources.
-UK Foreign Secretary Boris Johnson is among Western leaders who have suggested the Syrian government could be attacked if there is fresh "incontrovertible" evidence that chemical weapons have been used against civilians.

-Experts say that North Korea has long offered military supplies and weapons know-how around the world in exchange for cash.
+Experts say North Korea has long offered military supplies and weapons know-how around the world in exchange for cash.

-The UN report is said to highlight its efforts to illicitly trade with dozens of countries and groups in the Middle East, North Africa and Latin America.
+The UN report also highlights its efforts to illicitly trade with dozens of countries and groups in the Middle East, North Africa and Latin America.

 Syria and North Korea have decades-old military ties.